socarium/makarasoc/README.md

 ---

-## Proof of Concept (PoC) Coming soon
+## Proof of Concept (PoC)

-The `poc/` folder contains scripts and descriptions for attack simulations:
+The proof of concept for attack simulations:

 ### **Attack Simulations**